Travel to NYC, Part 4: Getting Around the City of New York

 ~Children under 16 must have a helmet and adults are strongly urged to wear one also.

-~You should have 3 locks: one for the frame to the parking place (trees, poles and street lamps are illegal) and one each to lock each tire to the frame.
+~You should have 3 locks: one for the frame to the parking place (trees, poles, fences and street lamps are illegal) and one each to lock each tire to the frame.
+Look for official bicycle posts to lock up your bike.

 ~Bike maps are free in bike shops.

-~You can rent one from a bike shop or use Citi Bike and return it to a kiosk when you reach your location.
+~You can rent a bicycle from a bike shop or use Citi Bike and return it to a kiosk when you reach your location.

--It's best to just cycle in the parks, such as Central Park or Prospect Park, if you are not experienced with urban cycling.
+-If you are not used to cycling on city streets with traffic, it's best to just cycle in the parks, such as Central Park, Prospect Park, Cunningham Park, Flushing Meadows-Corona Park, Van Cortlandt or the many parks in Staten Island if you are not experienced with urban cycling.

 8. Tour buses: you will see people in red jackets selling you tour rides in sightseeing buses.
 Hop on, hop off buses are great ways to see the sights and they plan the route for you.
 Some tickets include a location, like the Empire State Building.
 Since it is difficult to determine who is legitimate or not on the streets, it is best to buy your ticket online or through your travel consultant.
 Check with your hotel concierge.